jstephencorey/rpi-surveillence/README.md

    - To automatically mount the drive on boot, add an entry to `/etc/fstab`.
 Open the file with:
      `sudo vim /etc/fstab`
    - Add a line like:
-     `/dev/sda1 /mnt/external_drive ext4 defaults 0 2`
+     `UUID=<the uuid you can see with blkid or something>   \mnt\external_drive exfat   defaults,uid=piuser,gid=piuser,umask=000,nofail 0   0`
-   - Adjust the filesystem type (`ext4` in this example) to match your drive's format.
+   - Adjust the filesystem type (`exfat` in this example) to match your drive's format.
+I'm using exfat to be able to open it on windows.

 In order to start it, run `setup_local.sh`